Skip to main content

 }

-The endpoint within the SubmodelDescriptor MUST not contain the path suffix for the logical parameter "Content" like in /submodel/$value.
+Note: For endpoint interfaces "SUBMODEL-3-0" the endpoint within the SubmodelDescriptor MUST not contain the path suffix for the logical parameter "Content" like in /submodel/$value.
 The data consumer will add the needed path suffix explicitly to the endpoint before calling the value-only Submodel operation.

 4.1.3 Available Data Types